gohyperr/hecs/packages/hecs-plugin-core/README.md

 }
 ```

-### Quaternion
+### Quaternion (Type)

 Adds a new `Quaternion` type and class to be used on components.
-This construct mimics the three.js version but does not require it.
+The class works exactly the same the three.js version but is bundled standalone with this plugin.

 Defaults to `new Quaternion(0, 0, 0, 1)`